Catalogue of $C$-paired spin-momentum locking in antiferromagnetic systems: General theory of CSML

-Now it is clear that it is the elementary family instead of the geometric relation of spins' orientation inherited between different CSVL MPGs as shown in Fig.~\ref{fig2}.
-For example, MPG $432$ can only realize the spatial type of CSVLs, while it can realize both trigonal and orthorhombic CSVLs since its subgroups contain $32$ and $222$.
-On the contrary, although $4/mmm$ can realize all collinear, coplanar and spatial types of CSVLs, it can only realize orthorhombic CSVL because its subgroups only contain $mm2$/$222$ but not other elementary CSVL MPGs.
-This inheritance relation between elementary CSVLs and more complicated CSVLs can be rigorously described by another coset decomposition as $\overline{G}=\sum_r g_r\overline{G}^E$, where $\overline{G}^E$ is the elementary CSVL MPG and $\{g_r\}$ are coset representative, where the symmetries only generate additional copies of the elementary CSVLs determined by $\overline{G}^E$ but not introduce too much new physics.
-As exemplified by the collinear CSVLs in $422$ as shown in Fig.~\ref{fig3} (b), a complicated CSVL with four different valleys at $k=(0,\frac{1}{2},\pm w)$ and $(\frac{1}{2},0,\pm w)$ paired by $2_{100}/2_{010}$ and $4_{001}$, while only $2_{100}/2_{010}$ can flip the direction of spins and enforce the opposite spin polarization for valleys at $k=(0,\frac{1}{2}, \pm w)$ or $(\frac{1}{2}, 0, \pm w)$ and the $4_{001}$ symmetry merely generates another copy of the elementary CSVL paired by $2_{100}/2_{010}$, i.e. Ort-$L^2_2$-Orth CSVL in MPG $222$, which can be rigorously obtained by the coset decomposition $422 = 222 + 4_{001} 222$.
-Therefore, the collinear CSVL in $422$ will have the same property as the elementary Ort-$L^2_2$-Orth CSVL in MPG $222$.
-Breaking the symmetry $4_{001}$ will simply reduce the number of paired valleys from four to two and only the symmetry $2_{100}/2_{010}$ matters for the unconventional properties arisen from CSVLs.
+Now it is clear that it is the elementary family instead of the geometric relation of spins' orientation inherited between different CSML MPGs as shown in Fig.~\ref{fig2}.
+For example, MPG $432$ can only realize the spatial-type CSMLs, while it can realize both trigonal and orthorhombic CSMLs since its subgroups contain $32$ and $222$.
+On the contrary, although $4/mmm$ can realize all collinear, coplanar and spatial types of CSMLs, it can only realize orthorhombic CSML because its subgroups only contain $mm2$/$222$ but not other elementary CSML MPGs.
+This inheritance relation between elementary CSMLs and more complicated CSMLs can be also rigorously described by another coset decomposition as $\overline{G}=\sum_r g_r\overline{G}^E$, where $\overline{G}^E$ is the elementary CSML MPG and $\{g_r\}$ are coset representative.
+The symmetries in $\{g_r\}$ will only generate additional copies of the elementary CSMLs determined by $\overline{G}^E$ but not introduce too much new physics.
+As exemplified by the collinear CSMLs in $422$ as shown in Fig.~\ref{fig3} (b), a complicated collinear CSML with four different valleys/momenta at $k=(0,\frac{1}{2},\pm w)$ and $(\frac{1}{2},0,\pm w)$ are paired by $2_{100}/2_{010}$ and $4_{001}$, while only $2_{100}/2_{010}$ can flip the direction of spins and enforce the opposite spin polarization for valleys/momenta at $k=(0,\frac{1}{2}, \pm w)$ or $(\frac{1}{2}, 0, \pm w)$ and the $4_{001}$ symmetry merely generates another copy of the elementary CSML paired by $2_{100}/2_{010}$, i.e. Ort-$L^2_2$-Orth CSML in MPG $222$, which can be rigorously obtained by the coset decomposition $422 = 222 + 4_{001} 222$.
+Therefore, the collinear CSML in $422$ will have the same property as the elementary Ort-$L^2_2$-Orth CSML in MPG $222$.
+Breaking the symmetry $4_{001}$ will simply reduce the number of paired valleys/momenta from four to two and only the symmetry $2_{100}/2_{010}$ matters for the unconventional properties arisen from CSMLs.